jitsi/lib-jitsi-meet/doc/API.md

             - `domain`
             - `muc`
             - `anonymousdomain`
-        4. `enableLipSync` - (optional) boolean property which enables the lipsync feature.
-Currently works only in Chrome and is disabled by default.
-        5. `clientNode` - The name of client node advertised in XEP-0115 'c' stanza
+        4. `clientNode` - The name of client node advertised in XEP-0115 'c' stanza
-        6. `xmppPing` - (optional) JS Object - xmpp ping options
+        5. `xmppPing` - (optional) JS Object - xmpp ping options
             - `interval` - how often to send ping requests, default: 10000 (10 seconds)
             - `timeout` - the time to wait for ping responses, default: 5000 (5 seconds)
             - `threshold` - how many ping failures will be tolerated before the connection is killed, default: 2
-        7. `enableWebsocketResume` - (optional) boolean to control the stream resumption functionality, default: `true`
+        6. `enableWebsocketResume` - (optional) boolean to control the stream resumption functionality, default: `true`
-        8. `websocketKeepAlive` - The websocket keep alive interval in milliseconds.
+        7. `websocketKeepAlive` - The websocket keep alive interval in milliseconds.
 It's 4 minutes by default with jitter.
 Pass `-1` to disable.
 The actual interval equation is: `jitterDelay = (interval * 0.2) + (0.8 * interval * Math.random())`.
 The keep alive is HTTP GET request to the `serviceUrl`.

 2. `connect(options)` - establish server connection
     - `options` - JS Object with `id` and `password` properties.